TyVanRoy/shader-play/docs/architecture.md

 The wall does not fade.
 The physics change under the person's hand while the thing they just drew persists and starts behaving differently.
 This is the effect that has no equivalent in video, and it's the reason the state format is worth standardizing early even if the first release doesn't use it.

+### [prototype] The effect is real, and the obvious implementation does not produce it

+Built and confirmed — but the naive version fails, reliably rather than occasionally, and the failure is worth designing around up front.

+**Blend ownership, not rules.** The obvious merge is to run both update rules on the shared state and average the results: `mix(ruleA(s), ruleB(s), m)`.
+At `m = 0.5` that gives every element a physics that is neither rule and looks like neither — the mush this document already predicts.
+It cannot be tuned out with an easing curve, because the problem is not the trajectory through `m`, it's what `m = 0.5` *means*.

+Instead give every element its own switching threshold, drawn from a spatially coherent noise field, and switch it **hard**.
+At `m = 0.5` half the state is fully governed by rule A and half fully by rule B, and because the thresholds are spatially coherent the audience sees a **front moving across the wall** rather than the whole surface going soft at once.
+That reads as two physics coexisting.
+The averaged version reads as a bug.

+Two consequences for the contract:

+- **A piece must be able to render state it does not own.** During a state blend there is one state and two rules; both pieces have to draw it.
+Any piece interface that assumes a piece renders *its own* state will need this added.
+- **The ownership function is shared between the simulation and the renderer, and must not drift.** Each piece has to draw only the elements its own rule currently governs — otherwise both pieces draw everything, the compositor averages their two palettes, and the transition washes out to grey at exactly the moment it should be most interesting.
+If the physics and the visuals disagree about who owns an element, you get elements moving under one rule while coloured as the other, which is precisely the glitch tier 3 exists to avoid.

 ### Why this matters combinatorially
 Twelve pieces yield 144 ordered transitions.
 If the mix parameter can **park** — hold at 0.4 indefinitely rather than always running to completion — the reachable state space is effectively unbounded.
 Nobody sees the same wall twice, without generating a single new piece.

+**[prototype]** Parking holds up, conditional on the above.
+Done properly a parked mix is a genuinely distinct state — two physics coexisting with a visible boundary, something neither piece produces alone — and not merely a half-dissolved version of two things.
+Done naively it is mud every time. **PARK ships**, and the work that earns it belongs in the state-blend layer rather than the sequencer.
+Not yet judged by an audience on a real wall.

 ## 5. Bookends: the fallback contract